Experience = consistent quality

 - Roasting coffee is one of the hardest gigs around.
 It's back breaking, cold, hot, dusty, smokey - you must concentrate 100% at all times.
 Rarely do people stick at roasting coffee for more than a few years because it smashes your body with injuries.
 Turnover of roasting staff is high - all that knowledge and experience goes out the door.

 Generally speaking, the average level of roasting experience for the person producing the coffee at Australian coffee companies is literally 18 months.
-Wow……that’s incredible.
+That's about 2 years too short in our opinion.

 Experience is one thing - delivering a consistently high quality product is another.

-Many large coffee companies do not retain their roasting staff for very long – skills and experience are constantly walking out the door, along with their product quality and consistency.
+Many large coffee companies can't retain their roasting staff.
+So the skills and experience are constantly walking out the door, along with their product quality and consistency.

 Who do you trust to roast your coffee ?